 Evan Whitton has been reporting on corruption for more than twenty years, received the Walkley Award for National Journalism five times and was Journalist of the Year 1983 for “courage and innovation” in reporting a corruption inquiry.
 He was editor of The National Times, Chief Reporter and European Correspondent for The Sydney Morning Herald and Reader in Journalism at the University of Queensland.
-He is now a columnist on the online legal journal Justinian www.justinian.com.au
+He was a columnist on the online legal journal Justinian www.justinian.com.au

 ‘Our Corrupt Legal System: Why Everyone is a Victim (Except Rich Criminals)’ by Evan Whitton (Book Pal, 2009)

 The main thing will be to abolish the judge-lawyer cartel by training judges separately from lawyers, as they do in Europe.
 Common law countries will change to a truth-seeking system when lawyers in legislatures learn to fear the public more than they love the anti-truth system.